 was buried outside the graveyard gate under a flowering oak.

-A heavy rain came when they dug the hole to put him in
+A heavy rain came when they dug the hole to put him in.

-and when the ground dried
+When the ground dried

 Five feet down you could see his skull